-Although we endeavor to comply with our published policies, other documentation, and all applicable privacy and security laws, regulations and guidance, we may at times fail to do so or may be perceived to have failed to do so.
-Moreover, despite our efforts, we may not be successful in achieving compliance if our employees, third-party collaborators, service providers, contractors or consultants fail to comply with our published policies and documentation.
-If we fail, or are perceived to have failed, to address or comply with obligations related to data privacy and security, we could face government enforcement actions that could include investigations, fines, penalties, audits and inspections; additional reporting requirements and/or oversight; temporary or permanent bans on all or some processing of personal data; and orders to destroy or not use personal data.
-Individuals or other relevant stakeholders could file claims against us for our actual or perceived failure to comply with our data privacy and security obligations, including, without limitation, in class action litigation.
-Any of these events could have a material adverse effect on our reputation, business, or financial condition, and could lead to a loss of actual or prospective customers, collaborators or partners; interrupt or stop clinical trials; result in an inability to process personal data or to operate in certain jurisdictions; limit our ability to develop or commercialize our products; or require us to revise or restructure our operations.
-Moreover, such claims, even if we are not found liable, could be expensive and time-consuming to defend and could result in diversion of management's attention and adverse publicity that could harm our business or have other material adverse effects.
+Although we endeavor to comply with all applicable data privacy and security obligations, we may at times fail to do so or may be perceived to have failed to do so.
+Moreover, despite our efforts, we may not be successful in achieving compliance if our employees, partners, third-party collaborators, service providers, contractors or consultants fail to comply with such obligations.
+If we fail, or are perceived to have failed, to address or comply with obligations related to data privacy and security, we could face significant consequences, including but not limited to foreign, federal, state, or local government enforcement actions that could include investigations, fines, penalties, audits and inspections; litigation; additional reporting requirements and/or oversight; temporary or permanent bans on all or some processing of personal data; and orders to destroy or not use personal data.
+Any of these events could have a material adverse effect on our reputation, business, or financial condition, including but not limited to loss of actual or prospective customers, collaborators or partners; interruption or stoppage in clinical trials; inability to process personal data or to operate in certain jurisdictions; limit our ability to develop or commercialize our products; or require us to revise or restructure our operations.
+Moreover, such claims, even if we are not found liable, could be expensive and time-consuming to defend and could divert management's attention and cause adverse publicity that could harm our business or have other material adverse effects.